superflycss/cli/README.md

 ## Usage

-The `sfc serve` command watches, builds, and serves the the projects html files.
+The `sfc serve` command watches and builds the project while also serving the projects html files.

 Place main css files in `src/main/css` and test css files (The CSS used in the test html file) in `src/test/css`.
 Built main css files are saved in `target/main/css` and test css files are saved to `target/test/css`.
 Use test case files in `src/test/html/` to test the CSS being built.
 Run `sfc test:css` to compile the test html files.